balderdashy/sails-docs/reference/Models.ClassMethods.md

 ```
 ### Notes
-> This method only works with Mongo! use .query() for postgresql and mysql
+> This method only works with Mongo! use .query() for PostgreSQL and mySQL.

 # .query()
 ### Purpose
+Performs raw SQL queries for PostgreSQL and mySQL.

 ### Overview
 #### Parameters